IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

         return GetTypeName(EntityBaseTemplate.TemplateId);
     }
     ```

+    Press `Ctrl+.` (using the Visual Studio shortcut, or right click and select `Quick actions and refactorings`) while the cursor is on `EntityBaseTemplate` and choose `using MyModules.Templates.EntityBase;` to add its using directive.

     > [!NOTE]
     > Here the `GetTypeName(...)` method resolves the Template Identifier of our `EntityBaseTemplate`.
 Since this is a single file and the outputs will be in the same namespace, Intent Architect will resolve it as the class name `EntityBase`.
 If the classes were in different namespaces, the namespace would be introduced using a [`using` directive](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/using-directive).